CONFLICT:

 Al Jazeera reports two people were injured when Georgian troops fired on the South Ossetian capital Tskhinvili and two other villages.
 Spokesman for Tskhinvili, Andrei Patayev said Georgian troops launched grenade attacks Friday.
 Both sides accuse the other for starting the war which will finally resolve the territorial dispute that actually began at the end of the Cold War in 1990.

 Most of South Ossetia's 60,000 population identifies with Russia so they elected to secede.
-The commander of Georgian forces in South Ossetia, Mamuka Kurashvili stated Saturday, "Rocket-propelled grenades were launched today for one to two hours from the Ossetian village of Kverneti." [
+The commander of Georgian forces in South Ossetia, Mamuka Kurashvili stated Saturday, "Rocket-propelled grenades were launched today for one to two hours from the Ossetian village of Kverneti."
+[ALJAZEERA]

 Moscow, with industrial and logistical support from Berlin-Washington, will use this theatre to not only defeat Tbilisi but to also end the supply network set up by Ankara-Teheran in support of Georgia.
 Russia has also accused some of the newer NATO members, governments that used to be in the Warsaw Pact, of selling weapons to Georgia.